Gone but not forgotten

 The wonderful girl who started it all.
 I will never find the words to express how much this dog has meant to me.
 My life was set out on a course I had never expected the day she entered it.
-She was my first obedience titled dog and was on her way and progressing nicely in her CDX training.
-But shortly after she received her CD her knee blew out and from that day on it was just one thing after another and she retired.
-She was one of the sweetest dogs I have ever known or owned.
+My first obedience titled dog who was on her way and progressing nicely in her CDX training.
+Unfortunately after she received her CD her knee blew out and from that day on it was just one thing after another and she retired early.
+One of the sweetest dogs I have ever known or owned.
 No dog can fill her shoes and I miss her dearly.
-Not one single day goes by that I do not miss her or think of her.
-The day we lost her a small part of me left with her and once again she changed my life, upon leaving.
+The day we lost her a small part of me left with her and once again she changed my life.
+This time upon leaving.

 This beautiful portrait we had done of Cinder by Victoria Peterson Laird.
 It is a large piece of artwork that we had matted, framed and it hangs over our bed.

 I was always very proud of her accomplishments in the show ring but Lily was at her best in the agility ring.
 She absolutely loved the Jumpers course.
 It was fast and she did not like to be slowed down by those pesky contact obstacles.
 I miss running her on the course.
 When she passed she had legs toward her UKC AG2 and her AKC Novice Agility Preferred.

 Her other passion.
 Jolly Balls!
 The Push n Play was her favorite!

 U-AGI GRCH Endeavor Cinderbay Stargazer CD RA NJP WC CGC TDI

 (INT/LUX/NETH/AM.CH.
 Raintree Slippery When Wet JH X

 Can CH, SHR, U-AGI, U-CD, GRCH Lubberline Endeavor Binnacle CD, JH, NA, WC, CGC)